Zion-Holdings/zion.app/README.md

 ```

 If you don't have network connectivity, run `./offline-dev.sh` to start a
 minimal offline server until you can reinstall the packages.
+This script
+provides a basic interface so you can continue working in a limited mode
+until dependencies can be installed.

 ### Self-Maintenance Automation
 The project includes several automations that help it heal itself and stay up to date: